chelseanbr/between-the-lines-hotels/README.md

 Trainable params: 1,320,739
 Non-trainable params: 0
 ```
-#### I started with a simple architecture that included only the embedding layer, a single non-birectional LSTM layer, and the last dense layer with "softmax" activation to output class probabilities.
+#### I started with a simple architecture that included only the embedding layer, two unidirectional LSTM layers, and the last dense layer with "softmax" activation to output class probabilities.
 After much experimentation, I ended up adding the following layers for the following purposes:
 1. Dropout layers - Added multiple for regularization to prevent the model from quickly overfitting the training data, which it tended to do
 2. Convolutional and pooling layers - Dramatically sped up the training time by adding a filtering effect to reduce features
 3. Added 3 stacked bidirectional LSTM layers with dropout (0.2) and recurrent dropout (0.2) because I observed that adding more of these layers and dropout improved my evaluation metrics and prevented too much overfitting